 A macro is a series of commands used to automate a repeated task and can be run when you have to perform the task.
 However, some macros can pose a security risk by introducing viruses or malicious software to your computer.

-Warning: Never enable macros in a Microsoft 365 file unless you're sure what those macros do.
-Unexpected macros can pose a significant security risk.
-You don't have to enable macros to see or edit the file; only if you want the functionality provided by the macro.
-For more information see Protect yourself from macro viruses.
+Warning: Never enable macros in a Microsoft 365 file unless you're sure you know what those macros do and you want the functionality they provide.
+You don't need to enable macros to view or edit the file.
+For more info see Protect yourself from macro viruses.